golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ```

+## 8. Differentially Expressed Genes

-## 8. Differentially Expressed Genes using Gfold
+### a.
+Differentially Expressed Genes using Gfold

 In here we are trying to get the differentially expressed genes between two conditions.
 In such situations where there is no replicates avaliable [Gfold](https://zhanglab.tongji.edu.cn/softwares/GFOLD/index.html) is very useful.
 Gfold program will generalizes the fold change by cosidering the posterior distribution of log fold change, such that it is assigned a reliable fold change.
 Gfold overcomes the shortcommings of p-value and read counts with low read counts.